Example of Thermo-elastic and electrical coupling (simple nonlinear coupled problem, model object, generic assembly, solve and visualization)¶

 gf_mesh_set(mesh, 'region', HOLE_BOUND, fb1);

-In order to preview the mesh and to control its validity, the following instructions can be used:
+In order to preview the mesh and verify its quality, the following instructions can be used:

 exp.exporting(mesh);